divonlan/genozip/docs/genocat.rst

 .. option:: -R, --regions-file [^]filename.
 (VCF SAM/BAM GFF3/GVF FASTA 23andMe Chain Reference) Show regions from a list in tab-separated file.
 To include all regions EXCEPT those in the file٫ prefix the filename with ^.
 If filename is - (or ^-) data is taken from stdin rather than a file.

 |
-| *Example of a valid file: The first two rows produce the same 100-base region, and the third row is a single base*:
+| *Example of a valid file: The first two rows (ignoring the comment line) produce the same 100-base region, and the third row is a single base*:

 ::
+   # Comment lines starting with a # are ignored.
    chr22	17000000	17000099
    chr22	17000000	+100
    chr22	17000000